-Mr. Borger, instructor of turfgrass weed management, has been with Penn State for more than twenty years.
-He oversees a turfgrass field research program that encompasses the evaluations of grassy and broadleaf weed control, and plant growth regulators.
-He teaches numerous courses in both the resident and World Campus four-year and two-year turfgrass programs.
+Jeff Borger, assistant teaching professor of turfgrass weed management, has been with Penn State for more than 25 years.
+He oversees a turfgrass field research program that encompasses the evaluations of grassy and broadleaf weed control and plant growth regulators.
+He teaches numerous courses in both the resident and Penn State World Campus four-year and two-year turfgrass programs.

 Dr. Michael Fidanza is a professor of plant and soil sciences at Penn State Berks.
 His research and teaching focuses are turfgrass ecology, the translational evaluation and exploration of plant health products (fungicides, herbicides, and plant growth regulators), soil surfactants, seed technology, bio stimulants, turfgrass physiology, cultural practices in turfgrass ecosystems, and the biology and ecology of fairy ring disease in turf.
 He is the director of Penn State's Center for the Agricultural Sciences and a Sustainable Environment, and he is a Fellow in the American Society of Agronomy.